-Our caring Doctor, back then, refused to visit and Mum was unable to get to the doctor's surgery.
+Our caring Doctor back then refused a home visit and Mum was unable to get to the doctor's surgery.
 The doctor insisted that her head symptoms were only a cold and he would prescribe medication.

 With Mum's blood pressure problems our family doctor should have heard the warning bells loud and clear.

-Of course, with hindsight I would have had Mum at the hospital long before this.
-Howeve,r as an inexperienced 20 year old I went along with the instructions.
+With hindsight Mum should have been seen at a hospital long before this.
+However as an inexperienced 20-year-old I went along with the instructions.

 I left Mum snoozing in bed the next morning and toddled off to work.

-At that time my Hubby, to be, was a window cleaner.
-As he was his own boss he decided that he would pop to my Mum's home at lunch time, as he knew she was unwell.
+At that time my Hubby to be was a window cleaner.
+As he was his own boss he decided to pop to Mum's home at lunch time as he knew she was unwell.

-By the time he rang me to come home the doctor was finally on the way.
+By the time he rang me to come home from work the doctor was finally on the way.

 As soon as I saw My Mum I knew she had suffered a stroke.
-Her mouth was dragged down at one side, she was rambling and she was blind.
+Her mouth had dropped down at one side, she was rambling and she could not see.

-Hubby had knocked at the door and, after a considerable length of time, my Mum had opened the door.
-He later told me that, she was staggering and hanging onto the wall saying she must get up and get ready for Laurie's, my Dad's funeral.
+Hubby had knocked at Mum’s door and after a considerable length of time she had opened the door.
+He later told me that she was staggering and hanging onto the wall saying she must get up and get ready for Laurie,p my Dad's funeral.

-Through all of this I realised that I was marrying a rock.
+Through all of this I realized that I was marrying a rock

 Yes, like all of us he does not always get it right, but he has such a good heart.

-They were still adamant though that she could no longer think, as the damage to her brain was so severe.
-They insisted that, if you asked her to close her eyes, she only diid so as we were hinting what to do, in some way.
+They were still adamant that she could no longer think as the damage to her brain was so severe.
+They insisted that, if you asked her to close her eyes, she only did so as we were hinting what to do in some way.

-Then in November Mum began to cry terribly.
+Then in November Mum began to weep terribly.

-From then onwards Mum's treatment was different.
-However, she had lost so much when she was ill that she would never be the same again.
+From then on Mum's treatment was different but she had lost so much when she was ill that she would never be the same again.

 When people talked down to her, as happened at times, she would pull a face behind their backs.
 Some of her friends no longer visited as they could not bear to see her in this state.
 Their words I'm afraid.

-The reception would be in our new home.
-Various relatives contributed and one bought the cake, another the food and so on.
+Now the reception would be in our future home and various relatives contributed.
+One bought the cake, another the food and so on.

-Mum was still in hospital as the big day approached.
-She was due to be discharged home on the 22nd December.
-My brother was to care for her for a couple of days before we took over.
+Mum was still in hospital as the big day approached, due to be discharged home on the December 22nd, My brother was to care for her for a couple of days before we took over.

 My sister-in-law had an accident and there was no-one to care for Mum.
 The hospital told us that they could cancel Mum's discharge but we felt that was not fair on her.
 So Mum came home to us the day before we got married.

-People were popping into our house on and off all day and she was very confused.
-It probably would have been kinder for her to stay in hospital.
+People were popping into our house on and off all day and she was very confused in hindsight it probably would have been kinder for her to stay in hospital.

 She suffered much during that time.

-We had one holiday during that time and Mum went into respite care for two weeks.
+We had one vacation during that time and Mum went into respite care for two weeks.
 She missed us and her home, though.

 I still miss my Mum all these years later.
 However, I am thankful that I have had such a great guy all these years.
-Yes, we argue at times, and sure money is sometimes tight, but I would not change my big hearted guy for the world.
+Yes, we argue at times, and money has sometimes been tight, but I would not change my big hearted guy for the world.